 The SETWHEELPARAMETERS command can be used when wheel sensor data is available.
 It allows you to give the filter a good starting point for the wheel size scale factor.
 It also gives the SPAN filter an indication of the expected accuracy of the wheel data.

-Usage of the SETWHEELPARAMETERS command depends on whether you use an external wheel sensor or the iMAR iMWS wheel parameters:
+Usage of the SETWHEELPARAMETERS command depends on what wheel sensor you are using.